What is Amateur Radio?

 Some people like to chase awards in events called Contests where operators try to contact as many other operators as they can in a defined period usually within a day or a weekend.
 Others like to work (contact) rare overseas stations from locations such as small island nations, Antarctica or, any country where there aren’t many radio operators.
-Others experiment with Amateur Radio Television or ATV whilst others enjoy using digital modes such as FT8, PSK amongst others and, the new kid on the block and rapidly gaining in popularity, Digital Mobile Radio or (DMR).
+Others experiment with Amateur Radio Television or ATV whilst others enjoy using digital modes such as FT8, and PSK amongst many other modes as well as the new kid on the block rapidly gaining in popularity, Digital Mobile Radio (DMR).

 Amateur satellites are just that, Amateur Radio Satellites that allow operators to converse with each other using something as simple as a homemade antenna and a hand-held radio.
 Others like to bounce signals off the moon called EME (earth-moon-earth).
-Some enjoy working the world with the lowest possible power called QRP operation or bouncing their signals off meteor trails (Meteor Scatter) or aircraft flight paths.
+Some enjoy working the world with very low power called QRP operation or bouncing their signals off meteor trails (Meteor Scatter) or aircraft flight paths.

 Most Amateurs these days buy their radios which are built for the purpose though some amateurs still like building their own equipment known as Homebrew which can range from simple antenna and radio construction whilst sharing ideas on how to tackle a repair or new construction project with other amateurs.
 As any Homebrewer will assure you, there is nothing quite like the satisfaction of having built your own antenna from scratch using simple materials, putting it up, testing it for efficiency, and having an on-air conversation using something you built yourself that will, in most cases, outperform a commercially built antenna.

 Amateur Radio & Emergencies

 In times of crisis, during both natural and man-made disasters, Amateur Radio is often used for emergency communications when landline phones, mobile phones, the power grid, and other conventional communications fail or are congested.
-Amateur radio equipment can be easily be run off-grid providing reliable self-supported communications over vastly greater distances than CB could ever dream of.
+Amateur radio equipment can easily be run off-grid providing reliable self-supported communications over vastly greater distances than CB could ever dream of.

 Amateur Radio and the Internet